MENUMENU

 You can still make your infographic from scratch, but it’ll take a lot of time and skill.
 Templates make things much easier.

-5. Design Your Infographic
+5. Start Your Design

 If you decide to design your infographic from scratch, it’s time to gather all your data and start designing.
 Include these essential elements:

-• Title.
-Tell people what your graphic teaches them with a descriptive headline.
+- Title – Tell people what your graphic teaches them with a descriptive headline.

-• Graphics.
-Adding graphics like arrows, symbols, and other designs makes your infographic more readable.
+- Graphics – Adding graphics like arrows, symbols, and other designs makes your infographic more readable.
 When you don’t use effective graphics, you’re missing the visual cues that make infographics so effective.

 Make sure you have a good design by looking up inspiration for your infographic.
 For example, a search for “FAQ infographics” turns up tons of FAQ examples.